awsdocs/aws-opsworks-user-guide/doc_source/other-services-cp-chef11-cleanup.md

 # Step 7 \(Optional\): Clean up resources<a name="other-services-cp-chef11-cleanup"></a>

 To help prevent unwanted charges to your AWS account, you can delete the AWS resources that you used for this walkthrough\.
-These AWS resources include the AWS OpsWorks Stacks stack, the IAM role and instance profile, and the pipeline that you created in AWS CodePipeline\.
-However, you might want to keep using these AWS resources as you continue to learn more about AWS OpsWorks Stacks and AWS CodePipeline\.
+These AWS resources include the AWS OpsWorks Stacks stack, the IAM role and instance profile, and the pipeline that you created in CodePipeline\.
+However, you might want to keep using these AWS resources as you continue to learn more about AWS OpsWorks Stacks and CodePipeline\.
 If you want to keep these resources, you have finished this walkthrough\.

 **To delete the app from the stack**